-In December 2007, the Senate approved a revised Academic Plan.
-Entitled Engaging the Vision: Academic Plan, 2008-2011, the revised plan was based on campus-wide consultations held in the course of 2007.
+In early 2012, the Senate approved a revised Academic Plan. entitled Building a Community of Global Learners: Academic Plan for Saint Mary's University, 2012-2017, the revised plan was based on campus-wide consultations held in the course of 2011.
 Key priorities identified in the plan include: